apache/paimon/docs/content/maintenance/metrics.md

         <tr>
             <td>maxLevel0FileCount</td>
             <td>Gauge</td>
-            <td>The maximum number of level 0 files currently handled by this writer.
+            <td>The maximum number of level 0 files currently handled by this task.
 This value will become larger if asynchronous compaction cannot be done in time.</td>
         </tr>
         <tr>
             <td>avgLevel0FileCount</td>
             <td>Gauge</td>
-            <td>The average number of level 0 files currently handled by this writer.
+            <td>The average number of level 0 files currently handled by this task.
 This value will become larger if asynchronous compaction cannot be done in time.</td>
         </tr>
         <tr>
             <td>compactionThreadBusy</td>
             <td>Gauge</td>
-            <td>The maximum business of compaction threads in this parallelism.
+            <td>The maximum business of compaction threads in this task.
 Currently, there is only one compaction thread in each parallelism, so value of business ranges from 0 (idle) to 100 (compaction running all the time).</td>
         </tr>
         <tr>
             <td>avgCompactionTime</td>